dgroomes/my-software/bash/BASH_COMPLETION.md

 * `/usr/local/Cellar/bash-completion@2/2.11/share/bash-completion/bash_completion` This is the bash-completion
   program itself
 * `/usr/local/share/bash-completion/bash_completion` this symlinks to the bash-completion program (`/usr/local/Cellar/bash-completion@2/2.11/share/bash-completion/bash_completion`)
+* `$HOME/.local/share/bash-completion/completions/` I think this is where you are supposed to put v2 completions that you yourself write
+* `/opt/homebrew/etc/bash_completion.d` is where HomeBrew puts v2 completions

 The environment variable `BASH_COMPLETION_COMPAT_DIR` is a compatibility option to enable `bash-completion v2` to load third-party completion scripts that were designed in the era of `bash-completion v1`.
 For example, set `BASH_COMPLETION_COMPAT_DIR="/usr/local/etc/bash_completion.d"`